spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 The `shuffle.rootdir` configuration is the location where the shuffle data will be written.
 The shuffle reuse feature writes the shuffle data to the Hadoop filesystem and, as such, supports any filesystem that Hadoop supports.
 The root dir option can be a local path, HDFS path, or any other Hadoop-supported filesystem.
-A shared remote drive such as FSx NetApp ONTAP or S3 CSI, must be mounted on all the executors in the cluster when using a local path.
+A shared remote drive such as S3 CSI must be mounted on all the executors in the cluster when using a local path.

 For instance